codeisscience/code-is-science/README.md

 I'd like to try to take this further, collaborating with efforts like the movement above and [Software Carpentry](https://software-carpentry.org/) / [Data Carpentry](http://www.datacarpentry.org/).

 One idea that was suggested to me was to submit [a proposal for MozFest](https://mozillafestival.org/proposals).
 This sounds like a great way to gather feedback from open source enthusiasts about how to help effect appropriate culture shift.
+[More details on the proposal here](mozfest.md)